rohit290992/crypto-conversion/solution.md

+// It's good to name this file as README.MD
+// This way, GitHub shows it upon opening the repo.

+// Also, for interviews, try to achieve 100% test coverage

 # Crypto Conversion Web Application

 This is a Java web application that allows users to fetch the current localized price of a cryptocurrency based on their IP address.
 The application provides a user interface where users can select a cryptocurrency and enter an optional IP address to retrieve the price in their local currency.